kebernet/tom-select/README.md

 Stats
 -----

-Another bit of code that is tossed in here, just because I use it with this a lot, is the `Statistic`s class.
+Another bit of code that is tossed in here, just because I use it with this a lot, is the `Statistics` class.
 This is a collection built around Guava's Multiset that is useful for getting basic statistical information with Tom Select.
 For example, if I wanted to know about the age of the Persons in the people collection: